rmathew1973/jsonutils/README.md

 sortObjectArrayByKey sorts an array by the key passed in.

 combineObjects takes an indeterminate number of objects and combines them into one object.

+sort_by can be passed to sort function of array to allow sorting on multiple keys of objects in array